-In certain circumstances, the Associate VPSL, or a designee, may impose a University or residence hall suspension or take other measures prior to an informal investigation by the Student Conduct Administrator and/ or prior to a hearing before a Student Conduct Board.
+In certain circumstances, the Assistant Dean of Students, or a designee, may impose a University or residence hall suspension or take other measures prior to an informal investigation by the Student Conduct Administrator.

 - 1. Interim measures may be imposed as needed: - a. to ensure the safety and well-being of members of the University community or preservation of University property. - b. to ensure the student's own physical or emotional safety and well-being. - c. to prevent any ongoing threat of disruption of, or interference with, the normal operations of the University by the student, if necessary. - 2.
-During the period of time of interim measures, the Associate VPSL or designee may determine that a student may be denied access to the campus (including classes), access to the residence halls, and or access for all other University activities or privileges for which the student might otherwise be eligible. - 3.
+During the period of time of interim measures, the Assistant Dean of Students or designee may determine that a student may be denied access to the campus (including classes), access to the residence halls, and or access for all other University activities or privileges for which the student might otherwise be eligible. - 3.
 The interim measures (including interim suspension) do not replace the regular process.
 The student will be notified in written form of interim measures and the reasons for the action.
 The notice should include the time, date, and place of a subsequent hearing at which the student may show cause why their continued presence on the University campus does not constitute a threat.
 This meeting to show cause may be separate from the student conduct hearing.